Jardo72/AWS-Sandbox/S3-Notifications-Lambda/README.md

 - The greater differential between goals for and against.
 - The greater ratio between goals for and against.

-The [test-data](./test-data) directory contains several files that can be used as test data.
+The [test-data](./test-data) directory contains several files with game results that can be used as test data.

 ## Source Code Organization
 - The [event-handler.py](./event-handler.py) module contains the Lambda function used as event handler for the S3 notification.
 However, this module does not implement the business logic (i.e. parsing of game results, plus calculation and printing of standings).
 The business logic is implemented by other modules, and the [event-handler.py](./event-handler.py) module just integrates them into the Lambda execution environment.
-- There is a bunch of of modules which together implement the above mentioned business logic: [input.py](./input.py), [model.py](./model.py), [output.py](./output.py) and [standings.py](./standings.py).
+- There is a bunch of modules which together implement the above mentioned business logic: [input.py](./input.py), [model.py](./model.py), [output.py](./output.py) and [standings.py](./standings.py).
 - The [test.py](./test.py) module allows to test the business logic locally, without the Lambda execution environment.
 This module is in fact not a part of the application.
 - The [setup-s3-notification.py](./setup-s3-notification.py) is also not a part of the application.
-It was used to test setup of the S3 event notification via the SDK before embedding the Python code into the CloudFormation template (see [Deployment](#deployment) for more details).
+It was used to test setup of the S3 event notification via the AWS SDK before embedding the Python code into the CloudFormation template (see [Deployment](#deployment) for more details).

 ## <a name="deployment"></a>Deployment